- Personal Injury Lawyer

 - Case Settlements

-Sacramento Food Bank & Family Services‘ (SFBFS) highly anticipated annual Run to Feed the Hungry event promotes the idea of pedestrian safety.
+Sacramento Food Bank & Family Services‘ (SFBFS) highly anticipated annual Run to Feed the Hungry event promotes pedestrian safety.
 This rain or shine event started in 1994 with just under 800 participants and is continuing to attract immense crowds of all ages.
 Ms. Siefkin indicated that a record of 29,002 people participated this year.
 With more people on the roads, an increase in pedestrian injuries is likely.
 Extra steps are taken to prevent pedestrian accidents throughout the duration of the event.

 All registrants are required to sign liability waivers provided to the organization by Capital Road Race Management.
 CRRM, a Sacramento organization, manages about 90+ events annually, so they are very familiar with the risks and liability associated with large scale runs.
 CRRM helps minimize pedestrian accidents from taking place.
+If one were to take place, it is important to consult a personal injury attorney.

 Capital Road Race provides event timing and management services with a comprehensive approach.
 The benefit of working with them is that an organization that is not in the business of organizing runs such as Sacramento Food Bank & Family Services, can consolidate a number of services for an event with one partner, from timing, finish line set up, registration and data management and race check in and on-site registration.
 As part of this effort, CRRM handles the registration process which includes having all participants sign liability waivers which are periodically reviewed by California attorneys to ensure legal compliance.